Updated 11:10 a.m. March 22

 2017 — City Councilman R. Daniel Lavelle (D — District 6 aka Perry Hilltop; Hill District; North Side; Uptown; Downtown and Oakland)

 - Update, Dec.
 23: Lisa Freeman announces that she’ll run for this seat.
+(But didn’t file election papers by the March 7 deadline.)

 - Update, Jan.
 3: Lavelle confirms to the Tribune-Review that he’ll run again.